 Absence Due to Sickness

-If your child is unable to attend school due to sickness, please either telephone the School Office (01480 475972) or use the electronic form before 9am on each day of absence.
+If your child is unable to attend school due to sickness, please either telephone the School Office (01480 475972) or complete the electronic Absence Form before 9am on each day of absence.

 Health and Dental Appointments